Photo: Janet Guaca, online project management expert and educator

 Q: What kinds of hands-on assignments do students do in the Online Project Management course?

-Q: Do you see virtual project management continuing to grow even beyond the pandemic?
+Q: COVID obviously accelerated the move to remote work, but do you see virtual project management continuing to grow in the coming years?

 Need help managing projects and people online?

 Explore the Online Project Management certificate at Kompass.
-This course runs for 14-28 weeks and is delivered online.
+This course runs for 14 to 28 weeks and is delivered online.

-Learn practical virtual project management tools and skills from Peter, and customize those approaches to your own work challenges.
+You can learn practical virtual project management tools and skills and customize those approaches to your own work challenges.